Reproductive Health for Women: An Informative Guide to Understanding the Basics

 What does reproductive health include?

 Reproductive health includes the functioning and well-being of the reproductive system.
-It covers menstrual health, fertility, pregnancy, hormonal balance, and preventive screenings.
+It covers menstrual health, fertility, pregnancy, and hormonal balance.

 Why is menstrual cycle tracking important?